Magento 2 on Kubernetes – how do I do that?

 restartPolicy: Never

-Tip: When running Magento cron as Kubernetes CronJobs, make sure each of them is configured to run as a single process.
+When running Magento cron as a Kubernetes CronJob, make sure that all Magento cron jobs are configured to run as a single process.
 This can easily be done by setting the following environment variables:

 CONFIG__DEFAULT__SYSTEM__CRON__INDEX__USE_SEPARATE_PROCESS=0